 - Will the Equipment Fit your Service Elevator's Volume and Weight Capacity?

-If you are not on the first floor you the equipment will have to be brought up through your service elevator so make sure the path is clear and that the elevator can handle your equipment.
-The elevator needs to be large enough for the equipment, the doors need to be wide enough, and the elevator has to be able to support the weight of the equipment.If the equipment needs to be brought up a flight of stairs it is important to share if the steps are straight or if they turn on the way up.
-And once you get to the top will the equipment be able to fit through doors or around corners etc.
+If you are not on the first floor, the equipment will have to be brought up through your service elevator.
+Make sure the path is clear and that the elevator can handle your equipment.
+The elevator needs to be large enough for the equipment, the doors need to be wide enough, and the elevator has to be able to support the weight of the equipment.If the equipment needs to be brought up a flight of stairs, it is important to share if the steps are straight or if they turn on the way up.
+Once you get to the top, will the equipment be able to fit through doors, around corners, etc.?

 - Does the Space meet Requirements?

 Pay close attention to any clearance requirements that your equipment has.
 For example, ice machines, refrigerators, and commercial freezers often need clearance near their intake vents to ensure that the equipment can get enough fresh air to operate properly.
 If the equipment is being installed on a table or countertop, you need to make sure that it will support the weight of the unit.
 Hoods or other mounted equipment requires that the wall or ceiling be properly load bearing.
 For free-standing equipment, it is important that the floor be level, not just for obvious equipment like fryers but even for refrigerators and freezers.
 Uneven floors can cause equipment to tilt or roll, doors to not close properly, or even keep the equipment from functioning properly.
 This is extremely important if the equipment you are ordering requires casters.
 Legs can typically be leveled on site but casters cannot.